sanketgautam/WordBook/README.md

  - **Username:** manit@hack36.com
  - **Password:** hack36

-## Ideal Goals
+## Vision

- - It's a cross-browser platform, hosted on cloud to be accessible from anywhere
+ - Browser extension supported on all major browsers & data hosted on cloud
  - It automatically identifies languages of words and categorizes them accordingly
  - Vocab personalization using word categorization into Easy, Medium & Difficult
- - We can provide recommendation to users based on their previous word categorization
- - Word of the Day, may be selected be from user's word history or some random new word, it'll help user to revise previous words and learn new words.
+ - It shows 'Word of the Day' - recommended based on user's personal word collection
  - WordGames - There will be few word games, such as flash cards and vocab quizzes
- - Users can mark some word as favorite or delete some word from
+ - Provides new word recommendation to users based on their previous word categorization
- - Users can go through their word history and recent words
+ - Users can browse through their word history and recent words via Web Interface
+ - Users can mark saved words as favorite or delete them from their history

 ## Why this?
-Not Blockchain, AI, IoT, Cloud or some other trending tech?
    Traditional Vocabulary Learning Application and Systems are too way generic.
 They doesn't provide customized learning experience to cater the needs of different users according.
 We browse internet all the day, read many articles and come around new terminologies & words.
 We look them up in the dictionary and most of the times we forget them.
 For people focusing on learning new vocabularies and/or preparing for exams like CAT, GRE etc., require continuous and extensive recitation of vocabulary.
    Consider an example for better example, we watch lot of movies, we discover unknown words, check their meaning in dictionary.
 Most of those words repeat somewhere else, and we look-up the dictionary again.
    Also most of the traditional vocabulary builders provide generic and pre-defined approach to learn new words and recite them.
 While different users have different prior-knowledge levels & learning paces, hence the learning process must be customized to cater the needs of corresponding users.